 Western Costa del Sol

-Starts from Malaga city and stretches westwards, all the way to the border of Cádiz province.
-This part of the coast is highly developed in terms of both property and infrastructure, attracting an important percentage of Spain’s international tourism.
+The Costa del Sol starts from Malaga city and stretches westwards, all the way to the border of Cádiz province.
+This part of the coast is highly developed in terms of both property and infrastructure, attracting an essential percentage of Spain’s international tourism.
 Communications revolve around Malaga International Airport (8 km west of the city) and the N340 backbone coast highway.
 In the middle of the Costa del Sol, the greatly improved district road from San Pedro de Alcantara inland to the historic town of Ronda is the most important inland connection.

 The Golden Mile